Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 Command line
 ~~~~~~~~~~~~

-The analysis tools are accessible via command-line using the `analysis` action:
+The analysis tools are accessible via the command line using the `analysis` action:

 .. code-block:: bash